pointblank-club/syshardn/README.md

 - Review rules before applying
 - Maintain backups
 - Understand the impact of each rule
-- Have a rollback plan
+- Have a rollback plan.

 The authors are not responsible for any system issues or data loss resulting from the use of this tool.